btholt/complete-intro-to-react/_posts/2016-01-09-react-props.markdown

 {% endhighlight %}

 Much like you give an HTML tag an attribute is how you give props to children componets in React.
 Here we're passing down an object to our child component to make it available to the ShowCard via props.
 Neat, right?
 Save it and reload the page. standard is going to give you a bunch of complaints but we're going to address that momentarily.
 You should see the same UI.

+We give it a key so React can internally keep track of which component is which.
+We give it an id to refer to later.

 So let's fix our standard errors now. standard-react dictates that all props have a propType.
 React has a features that allows you to set propTypes which it then validates at runtime.
 This ends up being great for debugging because React now knows what sort of props it should be getting so it can give you a meaningful error messages.
 So let's go fix the errors.